ettmetal/Translations/README.md

 >2.
 Add locales
 >3.
 Setup strings & translations in editor
 >4.
 Add TextTranslator component to your UI Texts (Or add a LocalizedText component)
 >5.
-Select target string
+Select target string.
+Does not currently update at edit time.
->6.
-Profit?

 If you want to do custom stuff, there's an API for that!